and that He appeared to Cephas, then to the twelve.1 Corinthians 15:5(NASB)

 Although Peter was chosen to start the worldwide ministry of Christ and was the one God chose to open the door to Jews, Samaritans, and Gentiles, we are all ministers of reconciliation who are called, by God, to carry out the good work that God has prepared each of us to do.

 May we be faithful in our calling and tell forth the good news that Christ died for our sin according to the Scriptures, was buried, and rose again according to the Scriptures.

-Heavenly Father, thank You that despite being despised by the Jews, rejected by Gentiles, and, crucified on the Cross, You purposed to bring believing Jews, Samaritans, and Gentiles into Your family.
-Thank You for sending Your only begotten Son to be the propitiation for our sins and that Jesus is fully God and fully Man.
-Thank You He was born a descendent of Abraham, of the tribe of Judah, and the lineage of David - knowing salvation is through the Jews - and Jesus of Nazareth is the one and only Saviour of all.
-Thank You that in Your grace You used the apostle Peter to officially 'unlock' the good news of the gospel to all people, tongues, and nations, and used Paul as the apostle to the Gentiles.
+Dear Lord, thank You for the eyewitness accounts of You in Your resurrected body.
+Thank You that Your death and Resurrection united believers from all backgrounds, into one Body in Christ.
+Thank You that in Your grace, You used the apostle Peter to officially 'unlock' the good news of the gospel to all people, tongues, and nations, and used Paul as the apostle to the Gentiles.
 May I be ready and willing to share the gospel message with whosoever I come in contact today.
 This I ask in Jesus' name, AMEN.